CarolaHeinzel/Estimation_NetGrowthRate/README.md

 ### Overview of the Files and Folders

+The following files might be important to apply our method to new data: <br>

 new_Estimator.R: Implementation of \hat r_{new}. <br>
 Calc_quantile.R: Calculation of the quantiles. <br>
 CPP_infinity.R: Determination of the prefactors for \hat r_{MSE} and simulates CPPs for T = \infty. <br>

+The following folders contain code to reproduce the results from the paper. <br>
 Data: Simulated values for the internal branch lengths of a coalescent point process (called S(n) in the paper). <br>
 Comparison_methods: Comparison of the different estimation methods, including Phylofit and the new ones. <br>
 Plots: Contains the code to create the figures in our paper. <br>